ieRiku/CPP_Practice.01/README.md

-# TempPractice
+# CPP testing

-this is edited
+This repo is for C/CPP development in the desktop.